BluDX/polish-all-the-things/documentation/README.md

     - better way: ssh in as a different user, then use sudo to run commands as root
     - means that if attacker gets our key, they don't have full access unless they ALSO get our password
 - ssh into the server
-    - For Mac and Linux: `ssh root@iliketocopyandpasteblindly.me`
+    - For Mac and Linux: `ssh root@polishallthethings.com`
     - For Windows: Set up a new PuTTY session
         - **Session**
             - Hostname: droplet ipv4 address